Politics Issue Out Now!

 This is a moment for the rest of us—to attack, undermine, create and resist—to decolonize, organize and mobilize in any way that we can.
 In part, for basic survival, and, in part, for transformative change.

 While the bulk of this issue was created before our current political moment, we hope that you build on these ideas to, in your own way, dismantle and re-build the world around us .
 Starting from the roots of injustice here on this land (p.18), we take you from the complexities of political participation (p.
 24), right through strategies for every creative resistance (p.
 33).
 We show you folks who are using art (p.
 36), education (p.
 6) and language (p.
 14) to imagine new possibilities and we hope, through this, to inspire you to find ways to do the same.

 Yours Shamelessly, Sheila

-The Shameless 2015-2016 Youth Advisory Board is Nasim Asgari, Olivia Baker, Rama Castillo, Taylor Cenac, Tyler Cenac, Sophie Freedman-Lawson, Tessa Hill, Natasha Marvo, Arina Moiseychenko, Sapphire Newman-Fogel, Alex Newton, Natasha Poley, Milena Rzepa Sztainbok, Emily Wood , Caroline Wang and Tia Wong.
+The Shameless 2015-2016 Youth Advisory Board is Nasim Asgari, Olivia Baker, Rama Castillo, Taylor Cenac, Tyler Cenac, Saul Freedman-Lawson, Tessa Hill, Natasha Marvo, Arina Moiseychenko, Sapphire Newman-Fogel, Alex Newton, Natasha Poley, Milena Rzepa Sztainbok, Emily Wood , Caroline Wang and Tia Wong.